watakandai/watakandai.github.io/index.md

 ## Interests

 I am a **computational scientist** and **applied mathematician** with an interest in **theoretical neuroscience** and **artificial intelligence**.
 I use insights from causal inference to provide better tools and models in both of these areas.
-This involves building models of how we can do causal learning, and combining methods from causal inference with machine learning to provide more efficient learning algorithms.
-Further, I believe that this work, in combination with developments in deep learning, will lead to a better understand our own learning.
-My work involves a combination of statistics, computational modelling, systems neuroscience and tools from deep learning.
+This involves building models of how we may do causal learning, and combining methods from causal inference with machine learning to provide more smarter and more efficient learning algorithms.
+I believe that this work, in combination with developments in deep learning, will lead to a better understand our own learning.
+Thus my work involves a combination of statistics, computational modelling, systems neuroscience and tools from deep learning.

 ## Bio